 - Primarily residential

-- Minimum of two dwelling units
+- Minimum of two dwelling units in the condo development

 - Covered by hazard and liability insurance